Top 10 international Product Design Awards any designer should know

-Winning a product design award is not the only way to measure the success of a product but it’s definitely a great way to highlight and underline its design quality.
+Winning one or more of the product design awards promoted by the industry is not the only way to measure the success of a product but it’s definitely a great way to highlight and underline its design quality.

 A blockbuster event bringing together some of the greatest names within the industry, today product design awards showcase the best of the best, celebrating who and what’s new as part of an invaluable platform promising international acclaim.